barriosjorge/gmt_docs/src/contribute.rst

 ----

 1. Create a user account on github
-2. Contact GMTO staff to be be granted access to our repositories
+2. Contact GMTO staff to be be granted access to our private repositories
-3. Fork
+3. Fork on github
-4. Clone a local copy
+4. Clone a local copy for development

 .. code-block:: bash